CAUCA-9-1-1/survip-api-starting/README.md

 ### Project status
 The table are actually clone from a old project.\
-A clean up need to be done on every table.
+A clean up need to be done on some table.